Emurasoft/emurasoft.github.io/en/dlg/properties/file/index.md

 must be careful since files containing Null characters may corrupt the original file.

-## Prompt if Invalid Character Found check box
+## Prompt if Invalid Character Found checkbox

 When open a file containing a Unicode character that cannot be converted into the specified encoding, a warning message will be